nRF24/CircuitPython_nRF24L01/README.rst

     You should think of the pipes as RF pathways to a specified address.
 There are only six pipes on the nRF24L01, thus it can simultaneously talk to a maximum of 6 other nRF24L01 radios.
 However, you can use any 5 byte long address you can think of (as long as the last byte is unique among simultaneous braodcasting addresses), so you're not limited to just talking to the same 6 radios.
 Also the radio's channel is not be confused with the radio's pipes.
 Channel selection is a way of specifying a certain radio frequency.
 Channel defaults to 76 (like the arduino library), but options range from 0 to 127.
 The channel can be tweaked to find a less occupied frequency amongst Bluetooth & WiFi ambient signals.

 .. warning::
     The RX pipe's address on the receiving node MUST match the TX pipe's address on the transmitting node.
-Also the specified channel MUST match on both tranceivers.
+Also the specified channel MUST match on both endpoint tranceivers.

 .. code-block:: python